parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Geom.domain.dzScale.FileName  vardz.pfb

-This key indicates the number of layers with variable dz in the subsurface.
+*integer* **dzScale.nzListNumber** no default This key indicates the number of layers with variable dz in the subsurface.
 This value is the same as the *ComputationalGrid.NZ* key.
-Example Useage:

 .. container:: list